bjornmeansbear/sentence-a-day/README.md

 20190423 Design experiment.
 20190424 What is an experiment? what is a design experiment?
 20190425 Am I a sustainable designer? or am I a sustainable person that happens to design -- everything I design is thus influenced by my sustainabilitism.
 Designing follows one's personhood?
+20190425 What does success mean for my practice.
+What does success mean for sustainable graphic design.
+How is design sustainable.
+What new words better describe what I am talking about.
+Flourishing.
+Regenerative.
+Adaptable.
+Praxis.
+Resiliant.
+Systematic.
+Interconnected.